What Does Payment Protection Cover

 Understanding the Process of a PPI Reclaim

 Rather than pondering the question "What does payment protection cover?" you may find it most beneficial to simply file a PPI claim against the lender, broker, credit card issuer, or bank that sold you the PPI policy.
-The fastest, easiest, and most efficient way to file a PPI claim is to utilise the professional services of Belmont Thornton, The PPI Claim Company.
+The fastest, easiest, and most efficient way to file a PPI claim is to utilise the professional services of Belmont Thornton, Belmont Thornton.
 Once you have filled out the quick claim form on this page you'll receive a claims pack in the post within a couple of days, which will provide valuable guidance on how to proceed with the PPI claims process.
 Although it is not possible to guarantee a specific timeframe for reclaiming PPI, the majority of our clients are able to receive full compensation in about 4 to 8 weeks, and according to guidelines set forth by the Financial Services Authority (FSA) lenders are required to provide a refund within eight weeks of having a judgment rendered against them.

 Reasons Why PPI Policyholders Are Denied Assistance